A bachelor’s degree in cyber engineering offers cutting-edge skills for a rapidly changing field.

 HBU’s BS, Cyber Engineering degree program focuses on the latest technologies and theoretical underpinnings to equip graduates for a variety of opportunities in cyber-related fields.

-The College of Engineering was launched in Fall 2018, so new faculty members are continuing to be added.
+The Department of Engineering was launched in the fall 2018, so new faculty members are continuing to be added.